 In order to provide diffuse shadow-less illumination, the fluorescent ring light is probably without equal.
 Similar in many characteristics to fiber optic ring lights, these sources incorporate a ring-shaped fluorescent tube as a large, diffuse, nearly-on-axis light source that produces relatively low contrast images.
 The primary applications for fluorescent ring lights are electronics assembly and industrial inspection tasks, where the ease of use, low heat output, even illumination, and consistent color temperature are ideal.
 Fluorescent lamp tube life is very long, and may extend for years before replacement is required.
 There are several disadvantages to these lamps, however, that make fluorescent illuminators more suitable for visual inspection than for image recording.
 Some models exhibit a high frequency flicker that, while unnoticeable to the eye, can produce artifacts in video images through the rapid intensity fluctuations.
 In addition, the light emission spectrum produced by fluorescent lamps exhibits a sharp peak in the green wavelength region, and in some cases they exhibit spectral discontinuities, factors that complicate matching these light sources to the response of color film.

 In the common main objective (CMO) design, a mirror is placed between the objective and the zoom body (the same distance off-center as the two eye paths), so that the three optical paths are coincident at the plane of the specimen.
 In this design, the objective assists in concentrating the light, in addition to its image-forming function.
+Current Nikon stereomicroscopes of the CMO design include the SMZ25/18, SMZ1270/1270i, and SMZ800N series.
 Figure 9 illustrates illumination and imaging optical pathways for the two (Greenough and CMO) stereomicroscope designs.

 Vertical illuminators provide true on-axis illumination by the addition of a half-reflecting surface, which is placed beneath the microscope objective at a 45-degree angle to the optical axis.
 The reflector directs light, from an illuminator placed at right angles to the optical axis, downward toward the specimen, while allowing light reflected from the specimen to pass back through the microscope optical system.
 In the stereomicroscope, half-reflecting mirrors are commonly employed to perform the beam-splitting function.
 Illuminators made for Greenough microscopes must be designed to accommodate each eye path (at specific angles to each other), and may incorporate angled optical elements to satisfy this requirement.
 For a single light path, such as that utilized in photomacrography, the reflector can be simply a thin piece of glass.